Steps to Employment Project (StEP)

 “Volunteering with ECHO helped me to build my skillset and confidence, and I now work in the Health and Social Care sector!”

-Former Eaton Barn volunteer
+Former Eaton Barn Volunteer

 We also welcome students 16+ to join us to gain work experience with ECHO in partnership with your place of learning.